Want to know how fast something moves? This blog explains speed in simple words.

 Example,

-An example of uniform speed is a car moving at a constant speed of 60 km/h on a straight road.
-It covers equal distances, like 1 km, every minute.
+You can see uniform speed when a car moves at a steady 60 km/h on a straight road.
+It travels 1 km every minute, showing uniform speed in action.

 Variable Speed

-Variable speed means an object covers unequal distances in equal time intervals.
-The speed keeps changing during motion, indicating non-uniform movement over a period.
+Variable speed means the object moves different distances in equal time intervals.
+Its speed changes often during motion.

 Example,